|The Top of The Lake Snowmobile Museum, Naubinway Michigan

 - The Top of the Lake Snowmobile Museum met with Tom Farnquist of the Shipwreck Museum, to encourage and inspire our group with his wisdom and business knowledge.

 - Began working in partnership with the Sault Ste.
-Marie Tribe of Chippewa Indians on a new building.
+Marie Tribe of Chippewa Indians on a new building, but that was not able to be completed.

 - May, 2007 the old Laundromat, recently purchased by a local businessman, became available to us to use.